eNMS-automation/eNMS/docs/source/advanced/endpoint_types/retrieve_list_instance_custom.md

  - `type` - Instance type of objects to search

-      -   'device', 'link', 'user', 'service', 'task', 'pool', 'result'
+      -   'device', 'link', 'user', 'service', 'task', 'pool', 'result'.

  - `columns` - List of attributes desired or used for filtering

-      -   Possible values can be found in `setup/properties.json`, but generally correspond to user interface table headings
+      -   Possible values can be found in `setup/properties.json`, but generally correspond to user interface table headings.

- - `search_criteria` - OPTIONAL -  Similar to what is found in the user interface for filtering instance tables.
-The first bullet is for all instances, and the second bullet is for services only
+ - `search_criteria` - OPTIONAL -  Similar to what is found in the user
+   interface for filtering instance tables.
+The first bullet is for all instances, and the second bullet is for services only.

      1. Dictionary with column search criteria and search type info.
-        - `<column-name>:<search-criteria>`: Column name as the key and the desired search criteria as the value
+        - `<column-name>:<search-criteria>`: Column name as the key and the desired search criteria as the value.
         - `<columns-name>_filter:<filter_type>`: Use the column name with '_filter' appended as the key.
 The value specifies one of the following filter types `regex`, `inclusion`, `equality`, `empty`.